Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S10.md

 - A video demonstrating the water auto-fill failure.
 (Note: The video should include sound.)
 - Photos showing fresh water hose and sewage hose in place
 - How long after using the Water Station is unable to auto-refill

+---
+### SwitchBot Floor Cleaning Robot S10's Water Hose Is Creased and Broken

+We apologize for any inconvenience caused.
+We can arrange a new water hose replacement and provide a replacement video.
+To better assist you, could please send us a photo of the broken hose, focusing on the joints so we can determine the problem?
+*Remove the cover at the bottom of the water station with a screwdriver, so you can check the connection part of the hose.
+To expedite shipment, please provide us with the necessary details so we can assist you as soon as possible.
+- Purchase channel
+- Order ID
+- Recipient Full Name
+- Phone Number
+- Country
+- Street Address
+- City
+- State/Province
+- ZIP/Postal Code
+- A screenshot of your order

+Note:
+Replacement services may incur a fee if the water hose is not naturally damaged.
+We appreciate your understanding.
+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.